QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-As the expanding system cools and dilutes, quantum corrections that were sub-leading in the classical-statistical description become important.
-The 2PI framework allows one in principle to quantify these contributions; for smooth spatio-temporal gradients, one expects emergent quasi-particle dynamics to satisfy the Boltzmann kinetic theory, the subject of Section~\ref{sec:quasiparticle}.
-In Section~\ref{sec:ekt}, we discuss leading order kinetic theory framework, progressively from elastic $2\leftrightarrow 2$ scatterings, to effective collinear $1\leftrightarrow 2$ processes, with special note of interference and plasma instability effects.
-The classical-statistical simulations point to a kinetic theory equilibration scenario termed ``bottom-up" thermalization.
-This multi-stage process and the numerical implementation thereof are discussed in Section~\ref{subsec:bottomup}.
-The self-similar evolution in the overlap region of kinetic and classical-statistical descriptions are further discussed in Section~\ref{sec:scaling}.
+Kinetic theory increasingly captures the relevant dynamics of the thermalization process as the system expands and cools.
+In Section~\ref{sec:kinetictheory}, we discuss the leading order kinetic theory framework, going progressively from elastic $2\leftrightarrow 2$ scatterings to effective collinear $1\leftrightarrow 2$ processes and taking special note of interference and plasma instability effects.
+Phenomenological extrapolations to realistic couplings can also be explored in the language of hydrodynamic attractors, where the dependence on the coupling is replaced by the kinematic viscosity $\upeta/s$.
+For values of the kinematic viscosity extracted from hydrodynamic simulations of heavy-ion collision, reasonable predictions are obtained for entropy production~\cite{Giacalone:2019ldn}, as well as for hydrodynamic and chemical equilibration times~\cite{Kurkela:2018xxd,Kurkela:2018wud}.

-The thermalization process discussed thus far is strictly valid for values of the QCD coupling much smaller than realized in experiment.
-Section~\ref{sec:extrastrong} addresses the problem in the language of hydrodynamic attractors.
-The dependence on the coupling is replaced with a dimensionless combination of the kinematic viscosity, the temperature, and the entropy density; reasonable values are extracted for entropy production, as well as thermal and chemical equilibration times, for values of the kinematic viscosity extracted from hydrodynamic simulations.

-In~Sections~\ref{sec.strongbeginning} and~\ref{sec.holooverview}, we provide an overview of holography based strong coupling approaches to the early stages of heavy-ion collisions.
-Our focus is on the conceptual features, universal mechanisms, and predictions from these studies\footnote{Discussions with a focus on computational techniques are reviewed for example in Refs.~\cite{Chesler:2013lia,Ammon:2015wua,Baggioli:2019rrs}}.

-Thermalization in strongly-coupled gauge theories as an initial value problem for higher-dimensional geometries is addressed in~Section~\ref{sec.holooverview}.
-We discuss in particular attempts to mitigate the freedom in specifying initial states at strong coupling to better model heavy-ion collisions.

-In Section~\ref{sec.strongBjorken}, we discuss 1+1-dimensional boost invariant flow where hydrodynamization and hydrodynamic attractors were first discovered.
-Section~\ref{sec.strongattractors} continues the discussion of hydrodynamic attractors addressing complementary aspects of this construction.

-In analogy to the Glasma shockwave collisions discussed in Sections~\ref{sec:Glasma-Evolution} and \ref{sec:NLO-Glasma}, the holographic shockwave collisions discussed in Section~\ref{sec.holographiccollisions} allow one to address the breaking of boost invariance, emergence of insensitivity to shockwave width, and the corresponding far-from-equilibrium signatures of excited matter.
-Adding a non-trivial layer of detail, the transverse structure of shockwaves allows one to study the development of the transverse flow essential to the description of heavy-ion collisions.